Giovannicina/selecting_OOD_detector/README.md

 ## Your How-To Guide for OOD Detection

-Out-of-distribution (OOD) detection is one of the crucial safety checks for reliable deployment of machine learning models.
+Out-of-distribution (OOD) detection is one of the crucial safety checks for the reliable deployment of machine learning models.
 However, while it is a standard practice to tailor predictive models to a specific task, there is no universal way of testing OOD detection methods in practice.

 <!-- <img src="https://raw.githubusercontent.com/Giovannicina/selecting_OOD_detector/docs/docs/img/1_TyogHTgvJx8mTemKYHJ0cg.png?token=ANKC3TFV7QTA3NSUX3C4UO3BGYLUO"
      style="height: 120;"/> -->

-This repository allows you to test and tailor OOD detection methods to custom dataset and select the best OOD detector for your application.
+This repository allows you to test and tailor OOD detection methods to a custom dataset and select the best OOD detector for your application.

 ## Table of Contents
 - [Selecting OOD Detector](#selecting-ood-detector)